 "Leo could do with a rest," former Argentina fitness coach Fernando Signorini said last week.
 "If he accepted it in some of his commitments, it would be good for him to save up some minutes because for some time now he has been pushed too hard."

 But Messi also pushes himself too hard.
 "Leo won't listen," Signorini added.
 "He is like Diego [Maradona].
 They always want to play and to be the best in the world they always demand the maximum from themselves."

 |Leo won't listen.
 He is like Diego [Maradona].
 They always demand the maximum from themselves..."

 - Former Argentina fitness coach Signorini

-Martino has not changed anything regarding Messi's fitness program, with the Argentine still following a special regime with the Catalan club.
+Martino has not changed anything regarding Messi's fitness programme, with the Argentine still following a special regime at the Catalan club.
 "Leo lives for football," Fabregas said in an interview with Cadena SER on Thursday night.
 "He is doing exactly the same things he did with Pep and with Tito [Vilanova]..."